What is Type 2 Diabetes? Understanding the Chronic Condition

 Individuals with type 2 diabetes are recommended to adopt significant lifestyle and dietary changes.
 A healthy diet rich in fiber, such as whole grains, vegetables, and fruits, is key to managing blood glucose levels.
 Caloric intake should align with energy needs to facilitate weight management.
 Designing a personalized meal plan with the help of an endocrinologist or dietitian can lead to more effective control of blood sugar levels.

-See also Early Signs Of Reversing Type 2 Diabetes
+See also Walking Program For Type 2 Diabetes

 Medications and Insulin Therapy